oddbird/oddsite/content/2017/1/5/git-rebase.rst

       master        d1ef2a3 [origin/master] Merge Bao's work

 This leaves Bao's branch attached to the old commit G, which had been in Robin's branch before the rebase.
-But because Bao's branch track's Robin's branch as its upstream, Bao can, with fresh remote tracking info on their local computer, just run ``git rebase`` and get this:
+But because Bao's branch tracks Robin's branch as its upstream, Bao can, with fresh remote tracking info on their local computer, just run ``git rebase`` and get this: